AndriiVivcharenko/similarity_search/readme.md

 ```

 ### POST `query/restore_embeddings`
-Removes all embeddings from the database and adds new ones after reading provided .pdf file
+Removes all embeddings from the database and adds new ones after reading the provided PDF file.

 #### Response struct